 One of my favorite sales at Wilco is the annual sale of fresh local produce by the case.
 I can remember the first time that I went into a Wilco when the produce sale was on and I looked around at the boxes of fresh produce and was amazed at the diversity that was available.
 Never did I dream that Wilco had a sale like this!
-This year it will be September 6-8.
+Get the details here.

 The following is a listing of the produce that will be for sale, the case quantity and the price.
 Not all stores will have all items and some of the popular selections sell out quickly so it is wise to call your particular store and check their current supply.
 This listing of produce has so many opportunities for canning, freezing, drying and eating fresh that it is hard to know where to start.